BioJulia/PopGen.jl/docs/PopObj_accessing.md

 ## Trying out the standard accessors

-With nancycats loaded in, we can use standard Julia accessor  conventions to view the elements within our PopObj.
+Now that we have nancycats loaded in, we can use standard Julia accessor  conventions to view the elements within our PopObj.

 ### .ind
 This will access the names of the individuals as they appeared in the data.